couchbase/rhmap/README.md

 * Automatic growth when linear probe distances become larger than the MaxDistance configuration.
 * Ability to copy incoming Key & Val bytes -- see the Copy flag.
-* Reset() method allows an RHMap to be efficiently cleared, and underlying, already allocated memory will be recycled for reuse, which can reuse garbage for some applications.
+* Reset() method allows an RHMap to be efficiently cleared, and the underlying, already allocated memory will be recycled for reuse, which can reduce garbage memory pressure for some applications.

 ## Motivations

-The RHMap was intended for a use case where many application data items needed to be processed, where the processing of a single data item needed its own temporary hashmap instance.
+The RHMap was intended for a use case where many application data objects needed to be processed, where the processing of a single data object needed its own temporary hashmap instance.
 The standard golang hashmap did not support []byte keys, so conversions from []byte to-and-from strings (i.e., we were using `map[string][]byte`) was creating garbage.
+Instead, we needed a (mythical) map[[]byte][]byte.

 ## License